Hclishikawa/roman_encode_decode/README.md

 17. Use the command `docker image ls` to verify that the image was built.

 If you notice in your docker console or if you execute `docker image ls` the production container is significantly smaller than the test container.
+Smaller is better!

 ```bash
 docker image ls